heapoverride/geometry.js/README.md

 console.log(b.isInside(a));
 ```

-Determine if a two circles intersect
+Determine if two circles intersect
 ```javascript
 var a = new Circle(-20, -20, 40);
 var b = new Circle(50, 50, 90);